 List the last 3 ports visited before arrival in Colombia.

-Approaching entrances (Boca Chica or Boca Grande) Captain must call Marine Traffic Control (Cartagena Port Control) on VHF 16/14 advising them of your arrival.
+Approaching entrances (Boca Chica or Boca Grande) Captain must call Marine Traffic Control (Cartagena Port Control) on VHF 16/14

 Your vessel should be flying the Q flag.